Juan Pablo Suárez (journalist)

 Juan Pablo Suárez is an Argentinian journalist who is the editor of the news website Última Hora.

 His wife, Sandra Wede, is the owner of Ultima Hora.
 He was arrested while covering a public protest on 9 December 2013 and charged with sedition under an anti-terrorism law.

-Suárez was 45 years old at the time of the arrest.
+Suárez was 45 years old at the time of his arrest.

 Career

 He began working in 2007 for Última Hora, which is based in the city of Santiago del Estero, the capital of the province of the same name.